ladiesdotech-projects/nft-whitelisting/README.md

 - Click on `Connect wallet`
 - After successful wallet connection, the `Claim` button becomes activated
 - Now, you can click on the `Claim` button to claim your Web3Ladies NFT
-- If your address is on the whitelist, you will be prompted to metamask.
+- If your address is on the whitelist, you will be prompted to metamask 🎉🎁.